som1sezhi/notitg-pages/docs/shader-variables.md

 uniform mat4 textureMatrix;
 uniform sampler2D sampler0;
 uniform sampler2D sampler1;
+uniform bool isEnvMap;
 ```

 - `time`: The time into the song, in seconds.
 - `beat`: The time into the chart, in beats.
 - `resolution`: The resolution of the screen.
 You can think of it as `vec2(SCREEN_WIDTH, SCREEN_HEIGHT)`.
-- `textureSize`: The size of the actor's main texture.
+- `textureSize`: (*not available in model shaders*) The size of the actor's main texture.
 For more info, see [Texture padding](texture-padding.md).
-- `imageSize`: The actual size of the image contained within the actor's main texture.
+- `imageSize`: (*not available in model shaders*) The actual size of the image contained within the actor's main texture.
 For more info, see [Texture padding](texture-padding.md).
 - `modelMatrix`: The actor's model matrix.
 See the section [regarding transformation matrices](#regarding-transformation-matrices).
 - `viewMatrix`: The actor's view matrix.
 See the section [regarding transformation matrices](#regarding-transformation-matrices).
 - `projectionMatrix`: The actor's projection matrix.
 See the section [regarding transformation matrices](#regarding-transformation-matrices).
 - `textureMatrix`: Matrix that transforms texture coordinates before they are passed to the fragment shader.
 - `sampler0`: The actor's main texture.
-- `sampler1`: The texture loaded in a model's alphamap slot.
+- `sampler1`: (*model shaders only*) The texture loaded in a model's alphamap slot.

-TODO: investigate `isEnvMap`?
+- `isEnvMap`[^1]: (*model shaders only*) True if the textures loaded with the model are sphere maps (?).
+Specifically, this is true whenever a sphere map is loaded in the color map or alphamap slot, *except* in the case where a sphere map is in the color map slot and a non-sphere-map texture is in the alphamap slot.

 ### Additional playfield shader uniforms